swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Push the data files to DVC

 DVC works as Git.
-Once you want to share the data, you can use `dvc push` to upload the data and its cache to the storage provider.
+Once you want to share the data, you can use `dvc push` to upload the data and its cache to the storage provider:

 ```sh title="Execute the following command(s) in a terminal"
 # Upload the experiment data and cache to the remote bucket